 The flagship Powell’s City of Books is listed as one of the must-visit places in Portland.
 It is claimed to be the largest independent new and used bookstore in the world!
 A map is provided to find your way around the bookstore!
 Cruising the aisles, I found the books I normally wouldn’t find in a regular bookstore.
 I told my son I’d move to Portland just to be near Powell’s.
 It’s that good!

 After a few hours of browsing, the stimulation from the books must have made us really hungry.
 Famous for their Southeast Asian specialties, Pok Pok, one of the most famous places to eat in Portland, was what I had in mind.

-The food is out of this world and if you’re expecting normal dishes you’ usually find in Asian restaurants, you will be disappointed.
+The food is out of this world and if you’re expecting normal dishes you’d usually find in Asian restaurants, you will be disappointed.

 The combination of spicy and salty got us craving for something sweet after.
 We were in luck because Salt and Straws was just down the street.

-One of my son’s friends in college (who’s from Portland) told him this ice cream shop is a must-visit!
+One of my son’s friends in college (who’s from Portland) told him about this ice cream shop (a must-visit)!
 The sea salt and caramel ice cream topped with caramel sauce and hazelnuts was absolutely divine, I went back to get more the next day!